 Vitamin B12 & Folate

-A vitamin B12 & folate are ordered to help diagnose the cause of macrocytic anemia.
+Measuring vitamin B12 & folate levels can help diagnose the cause of macrocytic anemia.
 Vitamin B12 is necessary for the formation of normal red blood cells, nerve function, and tissue and cellular repair.

 A Hemoglobin A1C test provides a measurement of a person’s average blood glucose levels over the past 2-3 months by determining the percentage of their hemoglobin which is glycated.
 This test includes a calculation for estimated average glucose (eAG).
 EAG is a measurement which indicates a person’s average daily blood sugar level.